lochstar/nativescript-cast/README.md

 You must have a valid Chromecast Application ID.
 You can obtain one at the [Google Cast Developer Console](https://cast.google.com/publish/).

+Nativescript 6 or higher.
+For lower versions, you can use an older version of this plugin <<@version>>.

 ## Installation

 ```bash